Twisol/mud-proxy-protocol/proxy-auth.md

 the only keys that will be sent.
 A proxy MAY send an arbitrary number of additional key/value pairs in this message, and the server MUST accept these values, even if they do nothing with them.

-The server MAY use the proxy address for supplemental identification (compare it to the stored address for this particular public_key).

 ### Disconnect